image-rs/canvas/README.md

 samples, it restricts the possible data types but on the other hand focusses on a more efficient interface to casting the data or rearranging the contents.

+## What it is

+The buffer types provided provide several utility operations out of the box, or they can be used as internal structures on which a more concrete interface is built.

+- As the inner type of opaque image struct that offers conversion.
+- As standard forms of particularly shaped image data in interfaces.
+- As references to image data with their layout attached.
+- As a basis for optimized transform libraries.
+- As a mechanism for an FFI interface.

 ## Why

 After [some discussion](https://github.com/image-rs/image/pull/885) it